junaidsiddiqi/recipe_manager_project/README.md

 ## Project Description

-A full‑stack Recipe Manager application for the University of Houston coursework.
+A full‑stack Recipe Manager application.
 The project uses HTML, CSS, JavaScript for the frontend, with Node.js + Express managing the frontend server and Flask + MySQL powering the backend API.

 ---